salesforcecli/plugin-org/messages/create.sandbox.md

 # flags.definitionFile.description

 The sandbox definition file is a blueprint for the sandbox.
 You can create different definition files for each sandbox type that you use in the development process.
-See <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_sandbox_definition.htm> for all the options you can specify in the defintion file.
+See <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_sandbox_definition.htm> for all the options you can specify in the definition file.

 # flags.name.summary